bigbluebutton/bigbluebutton.github.io/_posts/2.6/2022-02-10-release-tests.md

 9. User: click the closed captions button.

 10. User: closed captions button should not be highlighted anymore, the closed captions should disappear.

+### Live Automatic Closed Captions

+1. Join a meeting with at least two viewers using Chrome, Edge or Safari.
+Automatic transcription language selector needs to be enabled in the settings file.

+2. In the audio modal, choose the language for the automatic transcription.
+Join the audio.
+Talking indicator should include the "CC" icon for the user who selected the language.

+3. All other users should see the "CC" button in the whiteboard area.
+When you click the button, you should see the transcription.

 ## Whiteboard